mpooni/Photo-Scavenger-Hunt/README.md

 Submitted by: **Manasa Pooni**

-**Photo Scavenger Hunt** is an app that has a list that requires user to attach photo based on the task
+**Photo Scavenger Hunt** is an app that has has a list which requires the user to attach photos based on a task.
+After attaching the photo to a task, the app shows the user where that photo was taken in a map.

 Time spent: **9** hours spent in total